This is such a wonderful series — content-wise and soul-feeding.

 Phenomenal series so far.
 Even more important during our current situation, as people are engaged and able to see each other.
 I’ve been here every Friday and look forward to these talks.

-Fridays have become a time to look forward to learning through stories about people’s history, to meeting other educators, and to finding a road map forward in the midst of this pandemic.
-As one participant said, “Thank you for getting us together and giving me hope that we are not alone, and that we can think and act ourselves out of this pandemic.”
+Fridays became a time to look forward to learning through stories about people’s history, to meeting other educators, and to finding a road map forward in the midst of this pandemic.
+As one participant said, “Thank you for getting us together and giving me hope that we are not alone, and that we can think and act ourselves out of this pandemic.”’

 Each link below includes highlights from the session, a list of the resources recommended by the presenters and participants, participant reflections, and a full video recording.